 MSP (Multi-Surface Paint) is probably Bedec’s best-known product.
 It’s been around for as long as I can remember, and as its name suggests, can be used on just about any surface without the need (in most cases) for a separate primer or undercoat.
 It’s the classic “Why take two bottles into the shower”?” product, for those of you with enough hair or memory to remember Wash & Go adverts from the 1990s!

-Bedec MSP is widely available from most decorators’ merchants or online here.
+Bedec MSP is widely available from most decorators’ merchants or online by clicking here.
 It’s available in matt, “soft satin” and “soft gloss” finishes in a range of colours (pre-mixed, I don’t think it can be tinted, but I could be wrong), in 250ml, 750ml, 2.5L and 5L sizes, although not all colours are available in all sizes.

 Bedec describe their Multi Surface Paint as “water-based paint that resists flaking or peeling because of its outstanding flexibility.
 It will go over most other paints and varnishes … and … can be used directly onto plastic, wood, metal (including radiators), plastic coated steel, cladding, brick, masonry, fibreglass, terracotta, stone, plaster, MDF, tiles, melamine, plastics, UPVC, galvanised steel, aluminium, copper and much much more!”